levitsky/biolccc/doc/sphinx/source/tutorial.rst

     Prediction'', Alexander V. Gorshkov et al, Analytical Chemistry, 2006, 78 (22), 7770-7777. `Link <http://dx.doi.org/10.1021/ac060913x>`_.

-**Chemical group** - in libBioLCCC that is an amino acid residue OR a peptide terminal group in a peptide chain.
+**Chemical group** - in pyteomics.biolccc/libBioLCCC that is an amino acid residue OR a peptide terminal group in a peptide chain.
 Examples are a histidine residue, phosphoserine residue and N-Terminal hydrogen that closes a peptide chain.
 The properties of a chemical group are stored in the ChemicalGroup class.